chal0326/mtaWidget/README.md

 ## Default Stations

-If location services are unavailable, the widget will default to one of these stations:
+If location services are unavailable, the widget will default to this stations:
 - Times Square-42 St
-- Jay St MetroTech
-- Jackson Heights-Roosevelt Av
+You can change the default stations by editing the `defaultLocations` object in the script.

 ## Troubleshooting